pretix/pretix-docs/docs/guides/widget.md

 ### Using the widget for multiple events

 You can display multiple event shops in a single widget.
-If you want to include all public events of your organizer account, remove the event slug from the URL in the `event` attribute, but leave in your organizer slug:
+If you want to include **all** public events of your organizer account, remove the event slug from the URL in the `event` attribute, but leave in your organizer slug:

 ```
 <pretix-widget event="https://pretix.eu/demo/"></pretix-widget>
 ```

-#### Filtering events by metadata attribute
+#### Using the widget for a selection of events

-If you are hosting multiple events, but only want to display some of them in the widget, then you should use metadata attributes.
+If you are hosting multiple events, but only want to display some of them in the widget, then you should use **metadata attributes**.
-This section explains how to create metadata attributes, assign them to your events, and set a filter in the widget.
+This section explains how to create metadata attributes, assign them to events, and set a filter in the widget.

 You can create metadata attributes by navigating to :navpath:Your organizer → :fa3-wrench: Settings → Event metadata: and clicking the :btn-icon:fa3-plus: Create a new property: button.
+For example, you could set up a metadata property called "Promoted" with the values `True` and `False`, the default value being `False`.

-If you want to assign the metadata property to a singular event, navigate to :navpath:Your event → :fa3-wrench: Settings → General:.
+In order to assign the metadata property to an event, navigate to :navpath:Your event → :fa3-wrench: Settings → General:.
 On the :btn:Basics: tab, edit the relevant property under "Meta data".
+For example, change the value of the attribute "Promoted" to `True`.

-For example, if you set up a metadata property called "Promoted" that you set to "Yes" on some events, you can pass a filter like this:
+For example, if you set up a metadata property called "Promoted" with values `True` and `False` that you set to `True` on some events, you can pass a filter like this:

 ```
-<pretix-widget event="https://pretix.eu/demo/" list-type="list" filter="attr[Promoted]=Yes"></pretix-widget>
+<pretix-widget event="https://pretix.eu/demo/" list-type="list" filter="attr[Promoted]=True"></pretix-widget>
 ```

 If you have enabled public filters in your metadata attribute configuration, the widget will display a filter form.